-From January 1, 2019, through December 31, 2019, there was one Determination issued by the Commission under the Gaming Act.
+From January 1, 2020, through December 31, 2020, the Commission received one request for a Determination under the Gaming Act that could not be processed.

 Paper copies of Commission Determinations are available at cost from the Commission.
 Determinations are also available within the Commission's e-Library, which may be accessed via the Commission's website at www.ethics.pa.gov.